Monbijou Park

 What’s the best time to visit?

-The best time to visit is during the spring and summer months for pleasant weather, but each season provides a unique experience.
+The best times to visit are during the spring and summer months for pleasant weather.
+Autumn also offers a picturesque setting with changing foliage.

 Is it wheelchair accessible?